neuronsimulator/nrn-build-ci/README.md

 [![NEURON Build CI](https://github.com/neuronsimulator/nrn-build-ci/actions/workflows/build-neuron.yml/badge.svg)](https://github.com/neuronsimulator/nrn-build-ci/actions/workflows/build-neuron.yml)

 This repository hosts [scheduled GitHub Actions workflows](.github/workflows/neuron-ci.yaml) that verify that [the main NEURON repository](https://github.com/neuronsimulator/nrn) can be built and run on a variety of common Linux distributions and macOS versions.
-The default branch of NEURON is tested every night, and the latest tagged release is tested once a week.
+The default branch of NEURON (and `neuron-nightly` wheel) is tested every night, and the latest tagged release (and corresponding `neuron` wheel) is tested once a week.
-At present Ubuntu 18.04, Ubuntu 20.04, Fedora 34, Fedora 35, CentOS7, CentOS8, Debian Buster (10), Debian Bullseye (11), macOS 10.15 and macOS 11.0 are tested.
+At present Ubuntu 20.04, Ubuntu 22.04, Fedora 37, Fedora 38, CentOS7, CentOS
+Stream 8, CentOS Stream 9, Debian Bullseye (11), Debian Bookworm (12), macOS 11
+and macOS 12 are tested.

+The tested distributions are generally configured with the explicit name/version of the second-newest version of the distribution at the time, while a generic "latest" tag is used for the latest version (where available).

+There is currently an exception for the CentOS family, where three versions are retained because the third-newest, CentOS7, is still in use on the BlueBrain5 system.

+This means that when a new version of a distribution is released, we automatically start testing it.
+When this happens, the old second-newest version generally becomes the third-newest version, and must be manually updated via pull request.
+This is often an opportunity to drop some version-specific scripts.
+The `fedora:latest` build is particulally useful, as Fedora has a relatively fast release cadence and often includes cutting-edge compilers and library versions; this means we can often spot issues via this build before they trickle down to other CI configurations and users in the community.

 The configuration of these builds serves as an up-to-date reference of how to build NEURON on each platform.